sockeqwe/sqlbrite-dao/README.md

 apt 'com.hannesdorfmann.sqlbrite:object-mapper:xxx'
 ```
 To run annotation processing you have to use [apt](https://bitbucket.org/hvisser/android-apt).
 Please note that DAO and Object-Mapper are independent.
 You can choose whether you want to use both or not.
-You could also use Object-Mapper for your database without using SQLBrite at all.
+You could also use Object-Mapper without using SQLBrite at all (since it only a takes `Cursor` and fills your annotated model object with data).